Etna newsletter message: The Expert's Guide to Lead Nurturing

 All of our experts stressed the importance of having a protocol in place.
 While it’s one thing to know what to do, it’s another to actually do it.

 Roos says “I suggest to all my practices to have a defined follow-up protocol in place regardless of if they have a phone lead.
-I have found many patients who inquire online are not quite ready to talk to someone (or they would have called themselves) so to answer via email as well.”
+Today, smart practices will vary their protocols by age group, given the divergent communication preferences of Boomers and Millenials.
+I have found many patients who inquire online are not quite ready to talk to someone and some just prefer not to connect in voice at all (or they would have called to begin with) so adaptive practices use email and SMS.”

 Think Quantity